 There are so many small changes you can make at home that can help you on your journey to sustainable living.
 Small actions do add up and these simple steps will help you go green in the bathroom.

-Being Green in the bathroom is not just about the way we look.
+Having an eco-friendly bathroom is not just about the way we look.
 Our day-to-day habits can have a pretty substantial impact on the environment.
 The bathroom is a water hog, I mean think about how much of it you use, when you shower, brush your teeth and flush the toilet.
 A reminder to never use the toilet as a garbage can make sure you never flush these types of things.

 On average, each of us uses well over 100 litres of water a day just flushing the toilet.
 Toilets account for 28 % of your total indoor water use.
 Combined with showers and baths, the bathroom represents about 50 % of your home’s total indoor water use.